How hair grows has a lot more in common with your garden than just terminology. Read on to find out more…

 Hair Growth CycleHair follows a growth cycle with three distinct phases: anagen, catagen, and telogen.
 All 3 occur simultaneously across the skin with each hair on the body at its own phase of development.
 While one hair may be in the anagen phase, another may be in the telogen phase.

 The overall effect is for the volume of hair to appear constant despite some follicles being dormant (no hair) and others just beginning to grow new hair.
 The average rate of growth for hair is 1.25cm per month or 15cm per year.

 Hair length owes more to the length of the anagen (growing) phase than by the speed of hair growth.
 Scalp hair has the longest growth stage and is therefore capable of growing the longest hair while eyelashes and eyebrows have the fastest growth rate yet remain much shorter because of their brief growing phase.

 Hair Growth Stages

-Catagen PhaseThe catagen phase is also known as the transitional phase.
-During this time, which lasts about 2 weeks, the bulb detaches and “rests”.
-While remaining in the follicle, the hair strand is cut off from its nourishing blood supply and stops growing.
+Catagen PhaseThe catagen phase is known as the transitional phase.
+During this time, which lasts about 2 weeks, the bulb detaches and "rests".
+The hair remains in the follicle but is cut off from its blood supply and stops growing.